Man Found Dead Outside Bar Following Fight on Melrose Avenue in West Hollywood

 The victim died at the scene.
 His identity has not been released.

-Everyone involved in this incident was at a nearby bar prior to the deadly assault, said Alfred who added the attackers were last seen walking northbound on La Cienega.
+Everyone involved in this incident was at a nearby bar prior to the deadly assault, said Alfred, who added the attackers were last seen walking northbound on La Cienega Boulevard.

 Detailed descriptions of the attackers, identified only as a man and woman, were not immediately available.

-It was not immediately known what led to the fatal attack.
-The investigation is ongoing.
+It was not immediately known what led to the fatal attack and whether anyone involved was armed with a weapon.

 Authorities urge anyone with information about this incident to call LASD's Homicide Bureau at 323-890-5500.
 Anyone wishing to remain anonymous may call Crime Stoppers at 800-222-8477, or by visiting lacrimestoppers.org.